 Most vacuums come with a beater bar covered in coarse bristles intended to dig into the carpet to pull out the dirt and debris.
-The beaters, bristles, and brushes can potential scratch and damage hardwood floors.
+The beaters, bristles, and brushes can potentially scratch and damage the surfaces.
 Make sure any vacuum you are considering either does not have a beater or has a beater that can be turned off.

 Combo vacuums with beater bars that can turn off usually come with a higher price and are heavier.
 Whatever type you choose, look for a vacuum that has a rubber strip on the head.
 This rubber strip will prevent the head from damaging the hardwood.

 Keep in mind the weight and size of the vacuum.
 Models that use water weight more and take up more storage space.
 They can be heavy enough to make it difficult to carry up and down stairs and they usually don’t work well on stairs.